Discovering the Gell-Mann-Okubo Formula with Kolmogorov-Arnold Networks

-7.~\textit{Output:} For the SU(3) decuplet baryons (as shown in the decuplet section of Table~\ref{tab:results}), KAN-based symbolic regression first identifies a linear dependence between $Y$ and $I$, which is then incorporated into the GMO expression.
-After algebraic simplification, the complete decuplet GMO relation is obtained, naturally containing the equal-spacing rule and showing excellent agreement with experimental results.
+7.~\textit{Output:} For the SU(3) decuplet baryons (as shown in the decuplet section of Table~\ref{tab:results}), We analyze both central-value and noise-perturbed datasets.
+Using the PDG central masses, the symbolic form corresponding to the GMO formula is successfully reproduced, and the linear equal-spacing relation for the decuplet is also recovered.

+When Gaussian noise consistent with experimental uncertainties is introduced, KAN-based symbolic regression still extracts a stable linear relation between baryon masses and hypercharge, consistent with the GMO equal-spacing rule.
+Moreover, the learned relation enables an accurate prediction of the $\Omega^-$ baryon mass, demonstrating the robustness of the model under realistic noise conditions.

 For the SU(3) octet baryons (as shown in the octet section of Table~\ref{tab:results}), the method reveals a multivariate correlation between $Y$ and $I$.
 Substituting this relation into the symbolic GMO expression yields a compact and interpretable octet GMO formula, consistent with the empirical mass hierarchy.